German companies urge next government to step up on climate

 German companies urge next government to step up on climateNew

-BERLIN (AP) — Dozens of large German companies have urged the country’s next government to put in place ambitious policies to meet the goals of the Paris climate accord.
-In an open letter Monday, 69 companies said the next government needs to put Germany “on a clear and reliable path to climate neutrality” with a plan for doing so within its first 100 days in office.
-The signatories include chemicals giant Bayer, steelmaker ThyssenKrupp and sportswear firm Puma.
+BERLIN (AP) — Dozens of large German companies have urged the country’s next government to put in place ambitious policies to meet the goals of the 2015 Paris climate accord.
+The 69 companies said in an open letter Monday that the next government needs to put Germany “on a clear and reliable path to climate neutrality” with a plan for doing so within its first 100 days in office.
+The signatories include chemicals company Bayer, steelmaker ThyssenKrupp and sportswear firm Puma.
 The center-left Social Democrats narrowly beat outgoing Chancellor Angela Merkel’s conservative Union bloc in last month’s election.
 They were due to meet Monday with the environmentalist Greens party and the pro-business Free Democrats to discuss forming a coalition government.